JobScoutlyJobScoutly

 Direct Answer

 Yes, include your LinkedIn URL on your resume.
-The UC Berkeley Career Center lists your LinkedIn URL as a standard part of resume contact information alongside your name, email, and phone number.
-In 2026, most recruiters expect it, and many will look you up on LinkedIn regardless — making it easy for them is to your advantage.
+The UC Berkeley Career Center lists it as a standard part of resume contact information, and most recruiters will search for you on LinkedIn whether you include it or not — so you might as well control what they find.

 1. Go to your LinkedIn profile